Studio3T/robomongo/docs/BuildingRobomongoOnWindows.md

  for cross-platform projects and required by both MongoDB and Robomongo.

  All other Git installer options are not important (use defaults).

+ If you are using SSH clone url, start SSH agent and add your private key with this commands in Git Bash:

+    $ eval `ssh-agent`       # starts ssh agent
+    $ ssh-add ~/.ssh/mykey   # add your key (which can be in any folder)

 #### 1. Visual Studio 2013 (i.e. MSVC12) Update 4 or newer